 Graduated in Law from the Lisbon Lusíada University and in 1999 was awarded the D.E.S.S.
 (Diploma of Higher Specialized Studies) from the Robert Schuman University, in Strasbourg.
 His professional work has focused on law and he started as a lawyer in 1989 at the law firm Pena, Machete & Associados.
-He was a founding partner of Rui Pena, Arnaut & Associates, in 2002, where he is currently Managing Partner and is a member of the Executive Committee of CMS Legal Services EEIG.
-He is a member of the AON Advisory Board, Chairman of the General Meeting of the Portuguese Football Federation, Chairman of the General Meeting of Group Super Bock, Chairman of the Board of Directors of ANA - Aeroportos de Portugal (VINCI Airports), Chairman of the General Meeting of PORTWAY - Handling de Portugal, S.A.
-(VINCI Airports), Chairman of the General Meeting of SIEMENS S.A., member of the Board of Directors of Discovery Portugal Real Estate Fund, Chairman of the General Meeting of Tabaqueira II, S.A. and member of the Goldman Sachs International Advisory Board.
-In 1999, he was elected general secretary of the Social Democratic Party, led by José Manuel Durão Barroso and became a member of the Portuguese Parliament, where he presided over the Committee on Foreign Affairs and the National Defence Committee.
+He was a founding partner of Rui Pena, Arnaut & Associates, in 2002, where he is currently Managing Partner and is a member of the Executive Committee of CMS Legal Services FFIG.

+He is Chairman of the Board of Directors of ANA - Aeroportos de Portugal (VINCI Airports), member of the International Advisory Board of Goldman Sachs, member of the Consulting Board of AON, Deputy-President of the Lisbon Turism Association, Chairman of the General Meeting of PORTWAY - Handling de Portugal, S.A.
+(VINCI Airports), Chairman of the General Meeting of SIEMENS S.A., Chairman of the General Meeting of Grupo Super Bock, Chairman of the General Meeting of Tabaqueira II, S.A. and Chairman of the General Meeting of the Portuguese Football Federation.
+In 1999, he was elected General Secretary of the Social Democratic Party, led by José Manuel Durão Barroso and became a member of the Portuguese Parliament, where he presided over the Committee on Foreign Affairs and the National Defence Committee.
 He was Deputy Prime Minister to the Prime Minister José Manuel Durão Barroso in the XV Portuguese Constitutional Government.
 He was Minister of Cities, Local Administration, Housing and Regional Development in the XVI Portuguese Constitutional Government.
 He was Commissioner for Lisbon 94 -European Capital of Culture.
 In 1995, he was awarded the Commend of Great Officer of Ordem do Infante Dom Henrique by the President of the Portuguese Republic; in 2004, he was conferred with the Grand Cross Ordem Nacional do Cruzeiro do Sul by the President of the Republic of Brazil.
 In 2006, he was bestowed with the insignia of Chevalier de la Legion d'Honneur by the President of the French Republic and conferred with the Grand Cross of the Order of Merit by the President of the Lithuanian Republic.